mfwolffe/mfwolffe.github.io/_pages/outreach.md

 </style>

 <h2 class="section">2024</h2>

+<h2 class="larger-heading">Academic Open Houses</h2>
+<p class="brief">Student Representative & Tour Giver | 2024-10-05</p>
+<p>During Academic Open House events, prospective students and their families visit JMU campus to learn about specific departments and major offerings.
+Student ambassadors like myself field questions about our respective majors while tabling, giving tours, and presenting on panels.</p>

+<h2 class="larger-heading">JMU CS First Year Success Workshop</h2>
+<p class="brief">Presenter/Panelist | 2024-09-26</p>
+<p>Assisted in delivering a presentation to first-year CS and IT majors covering topics such as tech-adjacent clubs, research & career advancement opportunities, and how to prioritize wellbeing during stressful times of the semester.</p>

 <h2 class="larger-heading">Transfer Student Panel</h2>
 <p class="brief">Panelist | 2024-04-03</p>
 <p>At the behest of Blue Ridge Community College professor and CS Transfer Program Coordinator, Dan OBrien, I coordinated and lead a panel of current JMU transfer students on BRCC campus for incoming JMU transfers in CS and IT.</p>